PCF Learned Sort: a Learning Augmented Sort Algorithm with $O(n \log\log n)$ Expected Complexity: Methods

 \end{lemma}

 The proof of this lemma is based on and combines proofs from two existing studies.
-The first is Lemma 5.2. from a study of IPS\textsuperscript{4}o~\cite{axtmann2022engineering}, an efficient sample sort.
+The first is Lemma 5.2. from a study of IPS\textsuperscript{4}o~\citep{axtmann2022engineering}, an efficient sample sort.
 This lemma guarantees the probability of a ``successful recursion step'' when selecting pivots from samples and using them to perform a partition.
-Although the definition of ``successful recursion step'' in this paper is similar to our definition of ``successful bucketing'' (more precisely, in the special case of $\delta = 3n/\gamma$), this lemma is for the method that do not use the CDF model, so the proof cannot be applied directly to our case.
-Another proof we refer to is the proof of Lemma 4.5. from a study that addressed the computational complexity guarantee of the Learned Index~\cite{zeighami2023distribution}.
+This lemma is for the method that does not use the CDF model, so the proof cannot be applied directly to our case.
+Another proof we refer to is the proof of Lemma 4.5. from a study that addressed the computational complexity guarantee of the Learned Index~\citep{zeighami2023distribution}.
 This lemma provides a probabilistic guarantee for the error between the output of the PCF and the empirical CDF.
 Some modifications are required to adapt it to the context of sorting and to attribute it to the probability of bucketing failure, i.e., $\Pr[\exists j, | \bm{c}_{j} | > \delta]$.
-By appropriately combining the proofs of these two lemmas, \cref{thm: pcf divide success prob} can be proved.
-The exact proof is given in \cref{sec: Proofs for PCF Leaerned Sort}.
+By appropriately combining the proofs of these two lemmas, \cref{thm: pcf divide success prob} is proved.
+The exact proof is given in \cref{sec: Proofs for PCF Learned Sort}.

+Here, we emphasize that the assumption of this lemma, $0 < \sigma_{1} \leq \sigma_{2} < \infty$, is sufficiently reasonable and ``mild'' as described in~\citep{zeighami2023distribution}.
+It asserts that the probability density function $f(x)$ is both bounded and nonzero over its domain $\mathcal{D}$.
+This class of distributions covers the majority of real-world scenarios because real-world data is commonly derived from bounded and continuous phenomena, e.g., age, grades, and data over a period of time.
+Empirically, \citet{zeighami2023distribution} further suggest that the ratio $\sigma_{2}/\sigma_{1}$ tends to remain close to 1 in a wide variety of practical datasets, and even for more challenging cases like OSM, the ratio still appears to remain at most around 20.